 - 1. The city's code. - 2.
 Any city resolution, ordinance, policy, or regulation. - 3.
-The most applicable statute or regulation from the State of Washington. - 4.
+The most applicable statute or regulation from the state. - 4.
 Legal definitions generated from case law or provided within a law dictionary. - 5.
 The common dictionary.